TakashiYoshinaga/iPad-LiDAR-Depth-Sample-for-Unity/README.md

 ## High Confidence Point Cloud Viewer
 This sample shows you how to reproject high confidence depth information into 3D space.<br>
+Output view is almost similar to Point Cloud Viewer.<br>
  <br><br>